Masque at the baptism of Prince Henry: The baptism

-The English ambassador, the Earl of Sussex carried the prince into the chapel in procession under a canopy.
-The canopy was held up by the Laird of Buccleuch, the Constable of Dundee, Robert Ker of Cessford, and the Laird of Traquair.
-The way across the courtyard, from the "door of the transe of the new work" - the door of the palace gallery, to the chapel door was lined by the young men from Edinburgh in armour with their muskets.
+The English ambassador, the Earl of Sussex, accompanied by the nurses carried the prince into the chapel in procession under a canopy or "pale" newly made of red "crammosye" velvet.
+The canopy was held up by the gentlemen bearers Laird of Buccleuch, the Constable of Dundee, Robert Ker of Cessford, and the Laird of Traquair.
+The route across the courtyard, from the "door of the transe of the new work" - the door of the palace gallery or "transe", to the chapel door was lined by young men from Edinburgh in armour with their muskets.